tribulaE/gpu-price-model/README.md

 - Trained a RandomForest model and printed metrics using R2 and MAE
 - Feed the function back into the main function

+Progess 4
+- Comparing predictions vs the actual price of a GPU
+- Used the for loop and zip to loop through both lists of true_price and pred_price at the same time